College Quiz Bowl

 The year begins with Collegiate Novice tournaments geared toward newer teams and players.

 In February, teams may attend their Sectional Championship Tournament (SCT); the top teams from that tournament qualify to attend the Intercollegiate Championship Tournament (ICT).
 The 2018 ICT featured 36 Division I teams and 32 Division II teams that came to Rosemont, Illinois (near Chicago) for 16 rounds of amazing competition.
+The 2019 ICT will take place on April 6 in Rosemont, Illinois (near Chicago) and will be powered by LetterOne.

 For the purposes of Sectional and national championships, NAQT divides players (and their teams) into Division I and Division II; this is not based on school size or classification for athletic purposes, but upon quiz bowl experience.
 In a nutshell, players that have previously qualified for the ICT must play in Division I (with harder questions and stronger competition) while everybody else may compete in Division II.
 The general idea is that teams compete in Division II until they qualify for nationals, at which point they are good enough to begin competing in Division I the following year.